 In addition, the department offers study abroad and internships, as well as a new Public Communication Center designed to assist all TU students in honing their public-speaking skills.

-Potter says the newly independent department is likelier to attract additional students, which in turn will require a faculty larger than the current roster of 11 full-time and 25 part-time positions.
+Potter says the newly independent department is likelier to attract additional students, which in turn will require a faculty larger than the current roster of 11 full-time and 25 adjunct positions.

 “Students are looking for this kind of program,” Potter said.
 “It’s really important for them to be able to engage across cultures.”